aws-solutions-library-samples/multi-region-infrastructure-deployment/README.md

-# Multi Region Application Architecture: Infrastructure Deployment
+# Multi Region Infrastructure Deployment

-The Multi Region Application Architecture: Infrastructure Deployment Solution validates and deploys CloudFormation Templates to pre-production, secondary, and primary environments across two regions.
+The Multi Region Infrastructure Deployment Solution validates and deploys CloudFormation Templates to pre-production, secondary, and primary environments across two regions.
 Using this solution helps to ensure any infrastructure changes made to a primary environment are automatically deployed to a secondary environment also.
 Ensuring consistency across environments reduces the risk involved in shifting production traffic across regions.

 ## On This Page
 - [Architecture Overview](#architecture-overview)